-Bailey County Farm Bureau 4-H Playday Winners played a part in the June 13 dedication activities for the new Texas Farm Bureau building in Waco.
-An unusual feature of the event was the contribution of soil samples from 210 counties with organized Farm Bureaus.
+4-H Playday Winners played a part in the June 13 dedication activities for the new Texas Farm Bureau building in Waco.
+An unusual feature of the event was the contribution soil samples from 210 counties with organized Farm Bureaus.
 The samples were placed around a symbolic pecan tree planted on the grounds of the new state headquarters.
 The local sample was taken to Waco by county Farm Bureau President, Lewis Pat Vinson and wife, June, of Muleshoe.

-trict Playday to be held in Post Another important dedication activity was the burial of the Bailey County will send two time capsule which included the in the halter events, and two names of Bailey County Farm in each of the other events for Bureau members as well as the names of members in all other Those winning in the district counties of Texas.
-The signatures of all county presidents meeting will go on to the State 4-H finals in Odessa on Augwho participated in the ceremony were also placed in the
+be eligible to attend the District Playday to be held in Post Another important dedication activity was the burial of the Bailey County will send two time capsule which included the in the halter events, and two names of Bailey County Farm in each of the other events for Bureau members as well as the names of members in all other Those winning in the district counties of Texas.
+The sigmeeting will go on to the State natures of all county presidents 4-H finals in Odessa on Augwho participated in the ceremony were also placed in the

-Dedication of the new \$2,7 million building at 7420 Fish Pond Road was the highlight of the June 10-16 Farm Bureau Week in Texas.
-On hand to assist with the activities were a number of state and national agricultural and governmental leaders.
-Governor Dolph Briscoe was the main speaker at the dedication ceremonies.
-He was introduced by Texas Agriculture Commissioner John C.
+Culminating the day's activ-Dedication of the new \$2.7 ities was a barbecue dinner held million building at 7420 Fish at the Waco Convention Center.
+Pond Road was the highlight of The group of over 4,000 guests the June 10-16 Farm Bureau in attendance was addressed by Agriculture Secretary Earl L. Week in Texas.
+On hand to assist with the activities were a number of state and national